laraiclii/Impact-of-Label-Granularity-on-Deep-Learning-ECG-Classification/README.md

 This project investigates how different levels of label granularity—ranging from **fine-grained diagnostic codes** to **coarse severity-based tiers**—affect the performance, generalizability, and interpretability of ECG classifiers.

-A 1D ResNet model was trained on the SPH dataset (25,770 ECGs) using three labeling strategies:
+A 1D ResNet model was trained on the SPH dataset (25,770 ECGs) using three labeling strategies and validated on an external PTB-XL cohort:
 - **44-class** AHA diagnostic codes
 - **3-tier** severity system: `Normal`, `Monitor`, `Serious`
 - **4-tier** severity system: `Normal`, `Mild`, `Moderate`, `Serious`